Tonic Herb of the Month

 UPCOMING EVENTS

-As part of Bailey’s ongoing Food as Medicine Series, this class will focus on how to enhance the flavor and vitality of your meals with infused olive oil and butter/ghee.
+As part of Bailey’s Food as Medicine Series, this class will focus on how to enhance the flavor and vitality of your meals by adding freshly foraged herbs in a variety of delicious & nutrient dense ways.

 3 pm- 5 pm